-- Maintain an average of 25 direct service hours per week (direct service hours include in-office sessions as well as off-site school consultations, professional consultations, etc.).
+- Maintain an average of 20 billable service hours per week (billable service hours include in-office sessions as well as off-site school consultations, professional consultations, etc.).
 You will need to consult with your graduate program to ensure that this complies with your direct hour requirement.

 - Interns may also be asked to assist in additional projects such as community-engagement that supports Intuition’s goal of making services widely accessible and/or professional learning events hosted and/or co-sponsored by Intuition that support Intuition’s goal of offering exceptional services.